very-scary-scenario/nkd.su/README.md

 ### How do I vote?

-If there are any songs on the front page you would like to vote for, click on the song title and send the generated tweet.
+If there are any songs on the front page you would like to vote for, click on the song title or the +1 and send the generated tweet.
 If nothing on the front page strikes your fancy (or if there's nothing there yet), feel free to use the search box to find something more your style.
-Once you've found something, click the title.
+Once you've found something, click the title or the +1.
 If you can't find what you're looking for, bug [Peter](http://twitter.com/theshillito) to add it to the Neko Desu library and bug [me](http://twitter.com/mftb) to update my database.